AMSAT-NA/PacSatFSKBoard/NOTES.md

 the frequency to 435Mhz, the part says it ranges, but I can't find where it's tuned to.

-Look at the diode on the RTC.
-The Nexperia parts are out of stock and the Rohm RB520ASA-30FH was suggested as an alternative.
-It has better reverse current but a higher voltage drop across the junction.
-Maybe a better diode could be chosen.

 Convert the power plane to a ground plane in the digital portion, and as part of that add ground vias by signal vias to reduce the return signal path.